UniversalDependencies/UD_German-GSD/README.md

 # Changelog

+2017-11-20 Dan Zeman
+  * Fixed: copula is AUX.
+  * Fixed: capitalization of multi-word tokens at sentence beginning.

 2017-04-13 Dan Zeman

 Removed duplicate sentences from the training data.
 They were too long to believe that they were naturally